cseAtIITK/admissions-website/src/faq.md

     candidates *need not* have a valid GATE score.
 For details consult the [announcement on our homepage][direct-phd]

+## Should I apply in December or in May?

+In general, you should apply in December *only if* you can/are willing to join IIT Kanpur in the winter semester, i.e. the semester that starts immediately in January.
+However, if you are a final year B.Tech student from one of the CFTIs and want to apply to us via the [Direct admission][direct-phd] scheme then consider applying in the month of December itself *even though* you can join only in the subsequent summer.

+To illustrate, here are three examples (we are currently in Oct of 2014)

+Donald:
+:   Is currently doing his M.Tech and is expected to complete in June of
+    2015.
+He is keen on working on algorithms.
+We recommend applying in the summer of 2015 (some where around May).

+Alan:
+:   Already has an M.Tech degree and is fixing COBOL bugs in an
+    outsourcing company.
+He is fed up with his job and fondly remembers the time he spent breaking the encryption scheme behind the enigma machine.
+We recommend him applying for the December 2014 admissions session so that he can join us *tout suite* (semester starting end December).

+Ada:
+:   She is a final year B.Tech student at a CFTI and will finish
+    her UG program some time in May 2015.
+Her dream is to work on the programming aspects of the recently proposed Analytic Engine.
+We recommend her applying in December.
+She can then join us in the summer of 2015.

+In the future, we might change the process.
+Please keep an eye on the announcements section of our main page.

 ## What is the syllabus for the test/interview for Ph.D candidates?